-Our primary uses of funds have been capital expenditures for the acquisition and construction of vessels, drydocking expenditures, voyage expenses, vessel operating expenses, general and administrative costs, expenditures incurred in connection with ensuring that our vessels comply with international and regulatory standards, financing expenses and repayments of bank loans.
-In addition to operating expenses, our medium-term and long-term liquidity needs relate to debt repayments, potential future newbuildings or acquisitions and the development of the ethylene marine export terminal along the U.S. Gulf Coast.
+Our primary uses of funds have been capital expenditures for the investment in the Export Terminal Joint Venture, acquisition and construction of vessels, drydocking expenditures, voyage expenses, vessel operating expenses, general and administrative costs, expenditures incurred in connection with ensuring that our vessels comply with international and regulatory standards, financing expenses and repayments of bank loans.
+In addition to operating expenses, our medium-term and long-term liquidity needs relate to debt repayments, potential future newbuildings or acquisitions and the development of the Marine Export Terminal in our Export Terminal Joint Venture.
+We are required to maintain certain minimum liquidity amounts in order to comply with our various debt instruments.
+Please see "-Secured Term Loan Facilities and Revolving Credit Facilities" and "2017 Senior Unsecured Bonds," and "2018 Senior Secured Bonds" and "Terminal Facility" below.